Potassium is a mineral and an electrolyte in your body. Electrolytes are compounds that are able to conduct an electrical current.

 You can make small changes to your diet that will help increase your intake of potassium.
 These include:

-- Eat legumes, such as black beans, lentils, and chickpeas, three times per week.
+- Eat legumes, such as black beans, lentils, and chickpeas, 3 times per week.

 - Make garden salads with half green lettuce and half fresh spinach.